niwamo/SpotifyUtils/README.md

 ## Functions

-This module provides the following functions:
+This module provides the following functions for interacting with Spotify:

 - `Add-SpotifyTracks` - Accepts a list of tracks and searches for them on Spotify, adding them to your liked songs if found.